Tropical Storm Nangka (2020): Philippines

 The combined effects of Nangka and the southwest monsoon brought rainfall over much of the country.
 Gale warnings were issued over much of the Luzon coastline, with sea travel being described as risky by the PAGASA.
-Parts of Metro Manila were flooded, with some parts of EDSA becoming impassable for some vehicles due to gutter-deep floodwaters.
+Parts of Metro Manila were flooded, with some parts of EDSA becoming impassable for some vehicles due to sidewalk-high floodwaters.

 Hong Kong

 Stock markets, schools, and businesses were closed in Hong Kong.
 The Hong Kong Observatory issued a Signal No. 8 warning for the area when the cyclone was 450 km away from the Observatory, making it the furthest Signal No. 8 warning from Hong Kong since Typhoon Mary in 1960 before it was beaten by Lionrock the following year.

 Mainland China

 After the passage of Nangka over Hainan Island, 2 people died and 4 are missing as a result of a capsized boat.
+The economic loss was ¥94 million (US$14 million).

 Vietnam

 In preparation for Nangka more than 150,000 people in Vietnam were evacuated from their homes.
 Some Vietnamese provinces banned vessels from heading out to sea during the storm.
 Vinh Airport in Nghe An Province and Tho Xuan Airport in Thanh Hoa Province were closed on October 14.
 Vietnam Airlines and Pacific Airlines announced that eight flights were cancelled to the two airports.
 Wind gust packed 120 km/h was reported in Nam Định.
 Some areas in Northern Vietnam received heavy rainfall, such as 16.18 in in Yên Bái, 14.76 in (375 mm) in Quảng Ninh as of October 16.
 In totals, the storm caused 2 deaths and 1 missing in Vietnam.
 Damage in Nam Định Province valued at VND 68 billion (US$2.94 million).